Michelle Obama, Laura Bush spotlight Africa women's health

 For Obama, his three-nation tour has given him a break from a row over spy agency eavesdropping and a chance to promote U.S. commercial interests to a receptive African audience.

-An expansion of a program to detect and treat cervical and breast cancer, Pink Ribbon Red Ribbon, is due to be announced on Wednesday, organizers said.
+An expansion of a programme to detect and treat cervical and breast cancer, Pink Ribbon Red Ribbon, is due to be announced on Wednesday, organisers said.
 Former President Bush is due to speak at the first ladies' summit the same day.